 The hotel does offer free wireless Internet access, but the signal can be spotty.
 In the minor quibble department, the room was on the dark side, even with all of the lights turned on.

 While there's plenty to do without ever leaving the resort, the Great Wolf Lodge could serve as a base from which to visit Colonial Williamsburg, Jamestown, Busch Gardens, and other area sites.
 Inquire about specials.
 If you're able to visit mid-week during slower seasons, you may find some especially good deals.
 For longer Williamsburg vacations, you could consider staying one or two nights at the Great Wolf Lodge to enjoy the water park and booking lower-priced accommodations for the balance of your trip.

 Tickets and Admission Policy, Visitor Tips, Location, and Directions

 The water park is included in the room rate and is open to registered hotel guests only.
-No tickets or passes are available for the general public.
+Day passes are available for the general public.

 - Inquire about specials.
 If you're able to visit mid-week during slower seasons, you may find some especially good deals.